MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Gizmos

-There are Mesh Entity, Group Entity, Empty Object, Box/Capsule/Sphere Collider, and a bunch of *Gizmos*.
-TODO is it "Box collider" or "Box collider Gizmo"?
-In scripting they are *all Entities*.
+There are Mesh Entity, Group Entity, Empty Object, Box/Capsule/Sphere Collider, and a bunch of *Gizmos*. <mark>TODO is it "Box collider" or "Box collider Gizmo"?
+In scripting they are *all Entities*.</mark>

 - [Custom UI Gizmo](#custom-ui-gizmo)
 - [Door Gizmo](#door-gizmo)